MoonshinetheP/Envismetrics/joss-paper/paper.md

 \alpha_c = -\frac{RT}{F} \left( \frac{d \ln |j_{c, \text{corr}}|}{dE} \right)
 $$

 Additionally, the mass-transport corrected version proposed by Danlei Li et al. [@LI2018117] is implemented in this module.
 This method has also been applied in other research, including the study of dopamine oxidation at gold electrodes conducted by Bacil and co-workers [@zanello2019inorganic].
 The transfer coefficient is calculated by:

+Function 2: Peak Searching
 $$
 -\frac{d\ln \left( \frac{1}{I_a} - \frac{1}{I_{\text{peak}}} \right)}{d\theta} = \alpha_a'
 $$

+where peak potentials and corresponding peak currents are identified using Function 2: Peak Searching, which applies max value and derivative-based detection algorithms.

 ## Step Techniques Structure: CA Module